 - Description of what support has done, including any debugging information, screenshots, reproducible cases

 The barrier truly comes down when you start to see a trend in the types of support cases that need assistance.
 You can point to these trends as a need for improving Support training, creating new debug tools, making supportability improvements to the product, or changing product behavior.
 All of these changes benefit Support, Product, and the customer by improving the speed to resolution, Support’s capabilities, and removing some burden from Product.

 The Feedback Barrier

-Most requests for development come in the very specific form of ‘fix this defect, add this feature, change this widget, etc.’ Not everything your customers need is that specific.
+Most requests for development come in the very specific form of ‘fix this defect, add this feature, change this widget, etc.’ But not everything your customers need is that specific.
 Support and Product collaboration is imperative in solving this disparity.
 To break down this barrier, implement a methodology to help Product make better data-driven decisions for customer success.
-That might sound complicated but it’s really as simple as tracking customer feedback smartly.
+That might sound complicated but it’s really as simple as tracking customer feedback intelligently.

 This chart immediately tells a story.
 Almost half of all problems regarding registering are with International Customers.
 If you are expanding into an international market, this could be a significant problem.
 Note that this isn’t necessarily one specific defect, rather an aggregate impact about a product area on which Product should focus.